James T. Hodgkinson: 5 Things To Know About Trump-Hating Shooter In Virginia

 1. He was not a fan of President Trump.
 James’ Facebook page is full of posts that are anti-Donald Trump, including one from March 22, which reads, “Trump is a traitor.
 Trump has destroyed our democracy.
 It’s time to destroy Trump & Co.”
 Before the shooting, a man also approached congressmen in the parking lot and asked whether or not it was the Republican (like Trump) or Democratic team practicing.
 Although it hasn’t been confirmed that this man was the shooter, the shots were fired at the Republican team baseball players just minutes after the questions were asked.

 2. However, he also didn’t support Hillary Clinton.
 Although was a Trump hater, he wasn’t team-Hillary Clinton, either.
 Actually, James was a supporter of Bernie Sanders, who lost the Democratic nomination for president to Hillary in 2016.
+He even helped with Bernie’s campaigning.

 3. He was taken into custody by the police.
 Police apprehended James after reportedly stopping his shots by returning with fire of their own.
 His motive for the shooting is still unclear.
 James was taken to George Washington Hospital and President Trump confirmed he died upon arrival.